Preparing Your Proposal

-The director of corporate and foundation support and the faculty grants manager in the development office provide a wide range of support for faculty members who are preparing proposals.
+The Corporate, Foundation, and Government Support office in Advancement provide a wide range of support for faculty members who are preparing proposals.
 We can help you identify prospective funding sources, provide up-to-date facts and information about the college, and prepare any background materials requested by the funder, such as letters of support from the president or dean of the faculty.

 We encourage you to get in touch with us early in the process, even if you are just at the beginning stages of your sabbatical planning or research project.
 Early assistance from our office typically produces a more competitive proposal.

-If you intend to work with us on a research proposal, we do ask that you inform us of your plans preferrably six weeks before the due date, and that you submit your final proposal and budget at least one week prior to the due date, whether the application process is electronic or paper.
+If you intend to work with us on a research proposal, we do ask that you inform us of your plans preferrably six weeks before the due date, and that you submit your final proposal and budget at least two weeks prior to the due date, whether the application process is electronic or paper.
 This ensures that adequate time is available to check your proposal and that the formatting and attachments match the funder's guidelines and last minute deadline conflicts are avoided.
 In addition, as more application processes go electronic, heavy online traffic on the agency/foundation deadline dates can derail applications.

 We have a variety of resources for finding external resources that may be a match for your project.
 We maintain a list of External Funding Sources.
-You may use these resources to identify a funder for your project, or let us do this for you.
+You may use these resources to identify a funder for your project, or let us research possible funders for you.
 Once we have identified a funder and program, we can help you develop a budget for the project and fill in forms with standard college information, using the college's current Rates & Useful Facts information.